kmjayadeep/cka-learning/README.md

 # Folder structure

 * README.md - outline, plan, structure etc.
-* notes/ - Notes i prepared while learning, based on curriculm
+* notes/ - Notes I prepared while learning, based on curriculm.
+They are organized on the order of curriculm and have a number prefix.
+There are some additional notes I added randomly, they won't have this number prefix
 * tests/ - Practice tests I went through and their solution.
 In the order of curriculm
 * yamls/ - Yaml files, certs etc. I created as part of the practice tests
 * lxc.md - instructions to setup lxc containers